The UK has its first pop-up village for the homelessness to help provide housing for the community in the area.

 Lewisham has 9,135 on its waiting list for homes, 540 of them in temporary accommodation in B&B, mostly outside the borough.
 Rent expected to be set between social rents and market rents.
 First tenants were due to move in summer 2016.

-Take a look at the pre-fab housing and watch reaction locals gave to ynuk.tv
+Take a look at the video about the pre-fab housing and watch reaction locals gave to ynuk.tv

 — YourNewsUKtv (@YourNewsUKtv) March 26, 2016